Round Top Fall Antiques & Design Show Calendar of Events: Your Guide to the Best this Season Has to Offer

 Saturday, November 2

 11 am: The Traveling Mahjong Series.
-Mahjong expert Lacy Miclette Price hosts drinks, bites, shopping, and guided gameplay at The Compound.
+Drinks, bites, shopping, and guided mahjong play at The Compound.
 Bites by Boon & Co.
 Complimentary welcome cocktail, DJ, and cash bar.
 Tickets, here.

 Thursday – Sunday, November 7 – 10